Despite Progress, California Latinos Lag Behind Others in College Completion

 "Excelencia is pleased to work with the Hispanic Scholarship Fund on this new project and excited to help announce it here," said Santiago.
 "This is another example of Ensuring America's Future partners coming together to build and implement tactical programs and long-term strategies to improve Latino college completion."

-Excelencia in Education's initiative Ensuring America's Future by Increasing Latino College Completion is funded by the Bill and Melinda Gates Foundation, the Lumina Foundation, and the Kresge Foundation.
+Excelencia in Education's initiative Ensuring America's Future by Increasing Latino College Completion is funded by the Bill and Melinda Gates Foundation, the Lumina Foundation for Education, and the Kresge Foundation.

 To download the fact sheet "Latino College Completion: California," visit www.EdExcelencia.org.